What are these little brown spots on my face? Where do they come from, and how do I get rid of them? Learn everything you need to know.

 Let’s make one thing clear: apart for aesthetic considerations, there is no reason to worry when you notice age spots on your skin.

 Age spots (or hyperpigmentation) often appear on areas most exposed to the sun (face, neckline and hands) in your 40s, and sometimes earlier.
-Also called “brown spots” or “liver spots”, age spots are most often a sign that the skin can no longer effectively protect itself from the effects of the sun, and more specifically, harmful UV rays.
-Age spots are caused by an excessive accumulation of melanin in the skin that has been most damaged by the sun.
-Clusters of pigments then make their way to the skin surface and create a spot.
+Also erroneously called “age spots,” they are most often a sign that the skin can no longer effectively protect itself from the harmful effects of the sun’s UV rays, or, as we’ve recently become aware, from the blue light given off by digital screens.
+The damage caused by the rays creates an excessive accumulation of melanin in the skin.
+These clusters of pigments then make their way to the surface of the skin, creating spots.

 The good news is that you can prevent age spots and make them less visible without having to see a dermatologist.